macbook pro displaying group of people

 How Fast Can I Earn My BSN?

 The timeline of a BSN degree will vary by school.
 However, most entry-level BSN programs take four years to complete.
-Depending on the program, you may complete the ABSN program in 15 months.
+You may complete the ABSN program in 15 months depending on the program.

 Benefits of Earning Accelerated BSN Programs Online